Mastery (2000-present) is a Thrash Metal band from Toronto, Ontario, Canada.

 In late 2003, Jeff Dormer (ex-Antiquus/ex-Censure), originally from Vancouver, Canada, would join on as Mastery's new lead guitarist and songwriter.

 2004 would prove to be the year that Mastery would become a serious operation.
 Some house cleaning first commenced with vocalist Maxel Black leaving in May 2004 to join the newly forming Penetrator.
-The next to change was the drums when ex-Candle Opera man Kevan Roy, drawing inspiration in genres ranging from Jazz to Progressive Metal, joined to further define the Mastery sound.
-Most recently, Anthony Ritovskion joined in 2005, introduced first hand to Mastery by Roy at the music store where they both were teaching, to offer the band his wide musical tastes and influences.
-But all was not well with the Mastery team, however, for only a few months earlier Dormer left after their November 14, 2004 show at Toronto's Kathedral' bar; he would return to play with the band in 2005.
+The next to change was the drums when ex-Candle Opera man Kevan Roy, drawing inspiration in genres ranging from jazz to progressive metal, joined to further define the Mastery sound.
+Bassist Anthony Ritovskion joined in 2005, introduced to Mastery by Roy at the music store where they both were teaching, to offer the band his wide musical tastes and influences.
+But all was not well with the Mastery team, however, for only a few months earlier Dormer left after their November 14, 2004 show at Toronto's 'Kathedral' bar; he would return to play with the band in 2005.

-Footnote: Derek McDonald (Diskery author) knew Jeff Dormer.
+- Derek McDonald (Diskery author) knew Jeff Dormer.

-R.I.P.
+- R.I.P.
 Jeff Dormer.
 Reports have indicated that he died in Vancouver in 2013.

 - Do not confuse this Mastery with the Brazilian band of the same name that released two demos from 2002-2008 then folded.

 Artists mentioned in this article: